 If you do plan to rent a car in Buenos Aires, be sure that your hotel has parking, as finding a parking spot can be an exercise in frustration in the center of Buenos Aires, especially during the week.

-Those parking on the street in Buenos Aires should also be aware that they will also likely be approached by trapitos, the less-than-savory characters who request tips to ‘guard’ your car.
+Those parking on the street in Buenos Aires should also be aware that they will likely be approached by trapitos, the less-than-savory characters who request tips to ‘guard’ your car.

--Rental cars in the most popular destinations range from compact, low-budget options to sedans and, rarely SUV’s, almost exclusively with manual transmission (stick shift).
+-Rental cars in the most popular destinations range from compact, low-budget options to sedans, and some SUVs are needed in more remote regions where they are needed.

-Those who don’t drive a standard will have to make a special request for automatic car, or better yet learn to drive a stick shift before coming.
+Those who don’t drive a standard will have to make a special request for an automatic car, or better yet learn to drive a stick shift before coming.

 Automatic transmission cars are rare in Argentina and will cost more as a result.